 4. Under Stress: Workaholic vs. Emotional Wreck

 The INTP has the potential to erupt with anger and may even cry a river during times where Ti, Ne, and Si have all failed in the grand course of events.
 Desperate measures now enter the scene.
 Extraverted Feeling (Fe) as mentioned before, will be quite underdeveloped and forge a good fight.
-They will hit the “isolate self from everyone” button faster than you could blink, and may develop a hefty case of trust issues along with the stress.
+They will hit the “isolate self from everyone” button faster than you could blink and may develop a hefty case of trust issues along with stress.

 5. Creation vs. Analysis

 Creativity paired with eccentric ways of thinking are hallmarks of these two types.
 However, their execution is quite different.
-Although both highly process-focused, the end result is quite different.
+Although both are highly process-focused, the end result is quite different.
 The INFP’s tattoo of happiness has authentic, conscious creation etched in it.
 The ongoing process of self-discovery and creativity is one that fulfills their souls.
 And you bet they’re in it for the long run.

 Analysis is next to synonymous with INTPs as they’re constantly in their heads, thinking.
 Gathering, streamlining, and critiquing data is right up their alley and they’ve got a sharp eye for illogicalities.
 Although they may enjoy creating things out of the blue, their true skill lies in thinking objectively (for all you psychology enthusiasts — it’s the second cognitive processing route) without being clouded by emotions.

 Soft, tangible things draw INFPs in like a moth to a flame (their choice of partners, however, may not reflect this).
 Warm hugs, adorable animals, and stories that tug at their heartstrings are what makes their world go round.
 Their tertiary function, Si, marries with primary Fi to be loyal lovers of the common good and inner joy.